jpelaa/agileboard/README.md

 Agilify is simple agile dashboard to monitor our stories [Agilify](https://jpelaa.github.io/agileboard.github.io/).
 Project name: Agilify
 Description: This is a tool designed and developed to enable an Agile team to manage the task at every step.
-The Tool provides different types of logins for the Scrum Master and Team members.
+The Tool provides different types of logins for members.

 Frameworks used: React JS
 Libraries used: redux (I considered redux as backend) Features implemented :
 Drag and Drop HTML.
-Confetti CSS loop.
-Role-based access.
-Task assignee details.
-___________
+CRUD for lists and cards.

+---

 Login Credentials:

-Scrum master :
-Username: karthick
-Password: 123

 Team members :
 Member 1
 Username: prasath
 Password: 123
 Member 2
 Username: manoj
+Password: 123
+Member 3:
+Username: karthick
 Password: 123

 ### Login